 NTQ – Basic New Testament Questions

-In the most recent (2016) Australian Census, about half the population ticked the “Christian” box.
+In the most recent (2021) Australian Census, 43.9% of the population ticked the “Christian” box.
 Why?
 What did they mean?
 People give different answers, even church-goers.

-Some “Christian” beliefs have been misunderstood and at times applied quite negatively.
-Because of this, some people have feared or avoided anything “Christian”.
+But “Christian” beliefs have at times been misunderstood or distorted, then applied quite incorrectly.
+So some people have feared or avoided anything “Christian”.

 The word “Christian” originally came from the Bible Acts 11:26b.

 The Bible is the primary source for “Christians”, because they believe it was all inspired by God.
 It is their “Scripture” which teaches them the truth about God and how to live their lives in His ways 2Timothy 3:16.